neohunter/moxie-take-home/README.md

 # moxie-take-home
 Moxie Take home assesment for Arnold M. Roa

-Dear Technical Recruiter, (Ryan, is that you? 👋)
+Dear Technical Recruiter, (Roge, Ryan, Pjey is that you? 👋)

 I sincerely appreciate you taking the time to review this project, which has been completed as part of the take-home assessment for the Lead Backend Engineer Python position.